-The U.S. economy has experienced at least 19 major recessions, from the Panic of 1797 all the way to the recent pandemic-fueled downturn.
+The U.S. economy has experienced at least 19 major recessions, from the Panic of 1797 all the way to the pandemic-fueled downturn of 2020-2021.
 The causes and effects of these recessions vary, but one thing is certain: we will have more of them.
-In fact, many economists are currently saying we’re on the cusp of another one.
+And even when we’re not officially experiencing a recession, widespread financial challenges–such as the severe inflation of late 2023 and early 2024–can cause recession-like effects on the economy.
 So what’s a franchisee to do?
 Fortunately, recession-resistant franchises do exist.

 A lot of people see entrepreneurship as a very high-risk endeavor–and it is, in some ways.
-But it also gives you more control over your business, which in turn provides insurance against unpredictable events like recessions.
+But it also gives you more control over your business, which in turn provides insurance against unpredictable events like recessions and other economic downturns.
 (Read more about my thoughts on this.)
 Recession-resistant franchising also has a preventive element to it.
 By choosing the right franchise or business setup from the start, you can proactively reduce your risk of loss.
 Keep reading to learn how.

 Focus on the Essentials